petrelharp/local_pca/README.md

 - [Medicago_PCA_win104.R](medicago/Medicago_PCA_win104.R) : computes local PCs for chromosome 1
 - [Medicago_distance_all_chr.R](medicago/Medicago_distance_all_chr.R) : computes a distance matrix from PC information
 - [Medicago_MDS.R](medicago/Medicago_MDS.R) : computes and plots MDS plots from the distance matrix

-# Using the R package

-The example scripts in the directories above mostly work *without* the R package.
-To start using the code on your own data, have a look at these files:

-* [A quick example](popres/popres_example.R) : in four lines of code, reads in chromosome 22 from a TPED, and does local PCA.

-* [Setting up the medicago data](medicago/medicago_data_setup.html) : after documenting where the data are from, does local PCA on a small subset of the whole dataset, to establish how the functions work.

-* [Script for medicago analysis](medicago/run_on_medicago.R) : an Rscript to run the same analysis on medicago data, varying various parameters by command-line options: run `Rscript run_on_medicago.R --help` for a list.